-Dr. Kim Becnel, assistant professor and program director for the library science program, and Master of Library Science graduate Debbie Whitehead discuss the MLS program at Appalachian State University.
+Dr. Kim Becnel, assistant professor and program director for the library science program, and Master of Library Science graduate Debbie Whitehead discuss the Master of Library Science (MLS) program at Appalachian State University.
+This program is housed in the Reich College of Education's Department of Leadership and Education Studies.

 Kim Becnel: Hi, everybody!
 My name is Kim Becnel.
 I am the program director for the Library Science program at Appalachian State University.